Train derails near LA site of recent wave of cargo thefts

 The derailment caused 17 train cars to go off the tracks, Union Pacific said in a statement.
 No injuries were reported.

 Cargo containers aboard trains have been targeted by thieves for months, authorities said.
-The stolen packages are from retailers including Amazon, REI and others, the CBSLA television newscast reported last Thursday.
+Packages from several retailers litter the area.

-Union Pacific said in a statement to CBSLA that the railroad was concerned about increased cargo thefts in California.
+In a statement to Spectrum News, Union Pacific said that it is working with local authorities to combat cargo thefts in the area.

-“We have increased the number of Union Pacific special agents on patrol, and we have utilized and explored additional technologies to help us combat this criminal activity.
-We also will continue to work with our local law enforcement partners and elected leaders,” the railroad company said.
+“We are addressing the unfortunate situation of cargo thefts.
+We are grateful to our partners, including the Governor of California, law enforcement agencies including LAPD, LASO and CHP, and our customers including UPS, that are standing with us.
+We've increased the number of special agents, drones, specialized fencing, and trespass detection systems to combat this criminal activity.
+We are confident these collective steps and partnerships will ensure we can safely and securely transport the products our communities rely upon,” the railroad company said.

 Amazon said it was directing inquiries to police.
 The United Parcel Service declined to comment on investigations into the cargo thefts but said the company was cooperating with authorities.